olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 Finally, there is one more part of the code and, coincidentally, it is what would be run first!

-The `__main__` part of the code is what sets up the initial parallel environment like number of MPI ranks, the master port and address for our Slurm job, etc. This is necessary to setup proper communication between tasks on Frontier (especially when using multiple nodes).
+The `__main__` part of the code is what sets up the initial parallel environment like number of MPI ranks, the master port and address for our Slurm job, etc. This is necessary to setup proper communication between tasks on Odo (especially when using multiple nodes).
 The rest of the `main` function prints out the GPUs being used so that we can analyze the comparisons between GPUs at the end of the testing.
 The last part that is run is a function called `setup` which we defined at the very top of the "Functions" section above.

 ```python
 if __name__ == "__main__":